perfsonar/docs/FAQ.rst

 *Q: How can I configure yum to automatically update the system?*

 A: Note that as of version 3.4, this is enabled by default.
-See this more for more detail: http://docs.perfsonar.net/manage_update.html#automatic-updates
+See this more for more detail: :ref:`manage_update-auto`

 *Q: When attempting to use BWCTL with an IPv6 address, the command fails: bwctl: Unable to connect to 2001:468:1:11::16:66:4823.
 What should I do?*